Free Calculator

 Is this calculator for investment property or primary residence?

-Should I rent or buy in 2026?
+Should I rent or buy?

-What hold period should I assume?
+What hold period should I use?

 Does the calculator handle PMI?

-Can I save scenarios to compare later?
+Can I save scenarios?